 Olive trees will bring a touch of the Mediterranean to your yard, and they’re hardier than you think.
 Perfect for small spaces, mature olive tress – with gnarled trunks – will allow to eye to see beyond the immediate space.

 Plant these drought-tolerant plants along a paved pathway to create a welcoming archway inspired by Mediterranean gardens, as Fiorella has done here.
 Then pour yourself a glass of wine, sit beside your olive trees, and bask in the sun while imagining that you’re holidaying on the shore of the Med.

 How do you design small backyard landscaping?

-'How you design a small backyard is entirely dependent on what you need your space to do for you – not just physically but also emotionally,' says garden designer Laura Morton, of Laura Morton Design in West Hollywood, California.
+'How you design small backyard landscaping is entirely dependent on what you need your space to do for you – not just physically but also emotionally,' says garden designer Laura Morton, of Laura Morton Design in West Hollywood, California.